-Apix, Florida, is known as a ghost town today, but in its prime time, it was not a town at all.
-In 1945, a hot topic of the time was using hydrogen as a fuel source.
+Apix, Florida, is known as a ghost town today, but in its prime time, it was not a town.
+In 1945, a hot topic was using hydrogen as a fuel source.
 The Air Force and an American aerospace manufacturer known as Pratt & Whitney purchased a ten-square-mile piece of land in Western Palm Beach in 1956.

 In 1876, George Franklin Drew ran for Florida governor.
 On January 2, 1877, Drew was officially elected and served until January 4, 1881, when he returned to the lumber business.
 Drew would relocate to Jacksonville, Florida, at the turn of the century, before dying on September 26, 1900, at 73.

 George Franklin Drew’s mansion in Ellaville remained standing until the 1970s when vandalism and arson damage left the once beautiful two-story structure burnt and in ruins.
-The Hillman Bridge that was built in 1925 was replaced by a new bridge in 1986.
-Sawmill remains can be found across the river from the townsite in the Suwannee River State Park.
+The Hillman Bridge, built in 1925, was replaced by a new bridge in 1986.
+Sawmill remains can be found across the river from the Suwannee River State Park townsites.
 Deserted homes and buildings can also be found in the area.

 Rosewood, Florida, is a tale of unity and tragedy.
-Founded in 1845 by both black and white settlers, the town was remembered to be friendly, happy, and have general unity.
-Members of the community worked together to make the town a good place for all.
+Founded in 1845 by black and white settlers, the town was remembered to be friendly, happy, and have general unity.
+Community members worked together to make the town a good place for all.

 In 1920, Rosewood was a mostly self-sufficient community.
 There were three churches, a school, a masonic hall, a turpentine mill, two general stores, a sugarcane mill, and even a baseball team.
-There were several homes of various designs, including two-stories, small two-room houses, and plank structures for storage.
+Several homes of various designs, including two stories, small two-room houses, and plank structures for storage.
 A symbol of middle-class prosperity was to own a piano or organ, which some Rosewood families did.
 Business ownership was by both colors of the population, and all businesses were equally successful.